 The former snowboarding teacher has become a multi-millionaire entrepreneur who recognized the signs of the times in 1999 when the first Blue Tomato online shop was launched.
 Now the company is among the online giants with over 450,000 products from the sectors of snowboarding, freeskiing, skateboarding, and surfing.

 But Blue Tomato isn’t just a huge online retailers.
-Since the Zumiez acquisition, numerous shops have been added – among them, 15 in Germany.
-In late October 2016, the 29th shop will open in Zurich, the first in Switzerland.
+Since the Zumiez acquisition, numerous shops have been added – among them, 16 in Germany.
+In late October 2016, the 29th shop opened in Zurich, the first in Switzerland, followed by the 30th in Münster shortly before Christmas.
 Roughly half of all Blue Tomato employees work in stationary retail.

 “Despite our growing size, what we’re building on and can be proud of is a casual and collegial atmosphere with one another without professionalism suffering,” says Head of Human Resources Ulrike Howson.
 “We’re an athletic company that attracts people who live our lifestyle and pass on that spirit, even if it maybe doesn’t apply one hundred percent to every single one of our 425 employees.”